dwave-examples/tour-planning/README.md

 maximum values.
 Steepness is set uniformly at random between zero and your configured maximum value.

-A leg's steepness affects cycling: a constraint is set to discourage (soft constraint) or disallow (hard constraint) cycling on those legs that exceed the maximum slope you configured.
+A leg's steepness affects exercising: a constraint is set to discourage (soft constraint) or disallow (hard constraint) walking or cycling on those legs that exceed the maximum slope you configured.

 When you update a tour's legs, toll booths are placed at random on some of the legs.
 These affect driving in a private car (but not bussing): the generated CQM